Emilie du Chatelet and Euler: A Rare Convergence on the Hypotheses of Physics: Abstract

 \section{Abstract}

 Euler stressed the importance of hypotheses, which he thought were the only means of arriving at a certain knowledge of the physical causes, essential to establish the laws of physics.
-This thought was communicated to Émilie du Châtelet in response to hers when she debated the nature of forces, defending {\it vis viva}.
-In this paper, I examine the topics Euler discussed and place them in a context with the scientific and philosophical research of the seventeenth and eighteenth centuries that sought to establish the principles of nature.
-The source of this analysis centers on a fragment of an undated letter addressed to Châtelet discovered in the archives of the Leningrad Archive of the Soviet Academy of Sciences, a piece which has received little attention.
-Albeit incomplete, the Euler-Châtelet correspondence is historically and culturally important because the ideas addressed are part of the knowledge base of the development of physics, mathematics, and natural philosophy.
+This thought was communicated to Émilie du Châtelet in response to hers when she debated the nature of forces, defending the Leibnizian concept of {\it vis viva}.
+After examining the Euler-Châtelet correspondence, I introduce a treatise discovered in 1844 where Euler provides the first analytical attempt to explain the difference between momentum and {\it vis viva}, and where he defined a new concept related to motion that can be considered the first idea of kinetic energy.
+These documents have received little attention.
+In this paper, I examine the topics Euler discussed in these manuscripts and place them in a context within the scientific and philosophical research of the seventeenth and eighteenth centuries that sought to establish the principles of nature, and that served as foundation for physics.